The Monocyte Activation Test

 What Monocyte Activation Test kits are available out there?

 There are primarily two groups of Monocyte Activation Test currently available on the market.
 These are distinguished by the type of cell source they employ as the canvas of monocyte activation.
 The first group makes use of the cell-line mono-mac-6 as its cell source, while the second employs cryopreserved donor-pooled peripheral blood mononuclear cells (PBMC).
-The table below offers a high level overview of the key strengths and weaknesses of each.
+PMBC better reflects behaviour of a healthy donor, has stable expression of TLRs, and can better reproduce obtained results.

 |Cell-line mono-mac-6 (MM6)||Peripheral blood mononuclear cell (PBMC)|